A Differentiable Physics Engine for Deep Learning in Robotics: Results

 We provide the controller with a single sensor input, namely the current distance between the end effector and the target point.
 Input is not required for this task, as there are solutions for which the motor signals are constant in time.
 However, this would not necessarily be the optimal approach for minimizing the average distance over time, it only solves the distance at the end of the simulation, but does not minimize the distance during the trajectory to get at the final position.

 As a controller, we use a dense neural network with 1 input, 2 hidden layers of 128 units with a rectifier activation function, and 4 outputs with an identity activation function.
+Each unit in the neural network also has a bias parameter.
 This controller has 17 284 parameters in total.
+We disabled the recurrent connections $\mathbf{h}^{t}$.

 We use gradient descent with a batch size of 1 robot for optimization, as the problem is not stochastic in nature.
 The parameters are optimized with Adam's rule~\citep{kingma2014} with a learning rate of 0.001.
 Every update step with this method takes about 5 seconds on CPU.
-We find that the controller comes within \unit{4}{cm} of the target in 100 update steps, and within \unit{1}{cm} in 150 update steps, which is quite small compared to the \unit{1}{m} arm of the robot.
+We find that the controller comes within \unit{4}{cm} of the target in 100 model evaluations, and within \unit{1}{cm} in 150 model evaluations, which is small compared to the \unit{1}{m} arm of the robot.
 Moreover, the controller does find a more optimal trajectory which takes into account the sensor information.

-Solving problems like these, in less iteration steps than the number of parameters, is completely unfeasible with derivative free methods~\citep{sjoberg1995nonlinear}.
+Solving problems like these in fewer iteration steps than the number of parameters, is unfeasible with derivative free methods~\citep{sjoberg1995nonlinear}.
 Despite that, we did try to optimize the same problem with CMA-ES.
-Note that the target volume is 500 000 times smaller than the reachable volume of the robot, therefore from a rough estimation about 1 in 500 000 random controllers should function.
-After 15 000 iterations, CMA-ES did not manage to lower the average error below the the error of randomly sampled controllers.
+After a week of computing and 60 000 model evaluations, CMA-ES did not show any sign of improvement nor convergence, as it cannot handle the sheer amount of parameters.
+In performance, the policy went from a starting performance of $\unit{0.995\pm0.330}{m}$ to a not significantly different $\unit{0.933\pm0.369}{m}$ after the optimization.
+For this reason, we did not continue using CMA-ES as a benchmark in the further experiments.